drogue-iot/drg/README.md

 # Roadmap

 In no particular order here are the following things that we would like to add to `drg` :
- * List resources
  * Trust anchors support
  * Json patch operations
- * Other platforms binaries : MacOS and windows.